cn4218/CFGProject/GROUP_PROJECT.md

   b.
 How would you evaluate your progress (e.g., exceptional, good, satisfactory, bad, etc.).
 Why?
     - Our progress is in a better place than last week, after having a long meeting this week it seems as if we're more aligned in what we have to complete and the tasks which everyone is working on.
 We also have a much better understanding on how each person's code will relate to the entire app itself.
 We're on a good path, and we're making progress, we had a few set backs this week in terms of having to re-do some of our scripts but overall it seems to be coming together very well.
+    - Had to start the databases work from scratch as we were trying to figure out the best way to accomplish it, but after our really long meeting this week it's a lot clearer what we have to accomplish and how to do it.